 5. Sweet Potatoes

 You can give sweet potato puree for your baby.
-Baking is the proper method to cook sweet potato as it will retain its flavour and sweetness.
+Baking is the proper method to cook sweet potato as it will retain its flavor and sweetness.
 However, you can boil or steam the peeled and cubed sweet potato as well.
 Sweet potato-apple mash is another excellent option.

 - It helps with constipation issues.